Is it true that in North Korea, the current year is recognized as 104, and not 2015?

 Prior to the adoption of the Juche calendar, North Korea used the Gregorian calendar.
 For dates prior to 1912, the Gregorian calendar is still used.
 Even though the country used the Gregorian calendar until 1997, all of the years beginning with 1912 were renumbered.

 Kim Il-sung was the leader of the Democratic People’s Republic of Korea from 1948 until his death in 1994.
-In addition to being the basis for the country’s calendar, his April 15th birthday is a national holiday, and the North Korean constitution labels him the “Eternal President.”
+In addition to being the basis for the country’s calendar, his birthday of April 15th is a national holiday, and the North Korean constitution labels him the “Eternal President.”

 - North Korea sets new calendar (AP, Lodi News-Sentinel: July 10, 1997. p20.)